grinnell-cs/csc151-images/_eboards/eboard14-1.md

 ### Introductory notes

 * Yay!
-We have otter.ai recordings again.
+We have otter.ai recordings again, at least for today.
 Does anyone use them?
 * I will be out of town Tuesday through Friday this week, attending the annual ACM Technical Symposium in Computer Science Education.
     * No office hours this week.
     * I'll check Teams Messages from time to time.
     * You will have subs on Wednesday and Friday.
+* For reasons we will discuss, today's class is less ready than normal.
+* I'm moving the cut and compose quiz to next week.
+* I may swear in class today.
+Apologies in advance.
+At times, profanity seems necessary.

 ### Upcoming activities